amanchoure11/online-learning-platform-mern/README.md

 # online-learning-platform-mern
-A full-stack MERN platform for learning and teaching online — users can buy and sell courses, make secure payments via Stripe, and admins can manage all courses through an authenticated Admin Dashboard.
+A full-stack online learning platform built with the MERN stack, where users can buy and sell recorded courses.
+It includes secure payment integration with Stripe and an admin dashboard for managing courses with proper authentication.